puppeteer/puppeteer/new-docs/puppeteer.puppeteer.md

 ## Puppeteer class

-The main Puppeteer class Puppeteer module provides a method to launch a browser instance.
+The main Puppeteer class.
+Provides the [launch](./puppeteer.puppeteer.launch.md) method to launch a browser.

+When you `require` or `import` the Puppeteer npm package you get back an instance of this class.

 <b>Signature:</b>